evanmunro/dhlvm/README.md

-### A Dynamic Hierarchical Latent Class Model for Categorical and Mixed Survey Data
+### Estimation and Analysis of LDA-S and LDA-DS Models for Categorical Survey Data

 The package contains code to estimate and analyze LDA-S and LDA-DS models, which are bayesian hierarchical latent variable models for analyzing categorical survey data.

-Installation is through the R package `devtools`:
+Installation is thrModelough the R package `devtools`:

 ```
 devtools::install_github("evanmunro/dhlvm")